firstbatchxyz/dkn-compute-launcher/README.md

 **Linux / MacOS**

-Open a terminal in and run the following command, it will ask for your user password:
+Open a terminal and run the following command, it will ask for your user password:

 ```sh
 curl -fsSL https://dria.co/launcher | bash